-QF members support the realization of personalized medicine in Qatar
+QF members support the realization of precision medicine in Qatar

 The third cycle builds on the success of the PPM’s previous two editions, which benefited from the biological samples and data collected by QF member Qatar Biobank and QGP from Qatar’s population.
 Successful applicants will work towards advancing genomic research in Qatar from basic research towards clinical implementation.

-“We encourage researchers to make use of this opportunity, learn and contribute to Qatar’s quest for personalized medicine implementation.”
+“We encourage researchers to make use of this opportunity, learn and contribute to Qatar’s quest for precision medicine implementation.”

 Dr. Abdul Sattar Al-Taie, Executive Director of QNRF, said: “Our partnership with Qatar Genome Programme aims to foster and support precision medicine research that matures innovative healthcare practices and medical technologies in Qatar.
 Our ultimate goal is to integrate precision medicine practices into Qatar’s healthcare system, to improve the management and treatment of chronic diseases faced by the Qatari population.